giantswarm/docs/src/content/basics/giant-swarm-operational-layers/index.md

 Users on this level are either created by a Giant Swarm API user (in form of key pairs) or managed in an external Identity Provider (IdP), like [Azure AD](https://docs.giantswarm.io/guides/authenticating-with-microsoft-azure-active-directory/) or any other OIDC compliant IdP.

 However, a user with access to the Kubernetes API does not by default also gain any permissions, as the clusters are locked down by RBAC.
 Thus, a cluster admin first needs to create roles and bindings for the users.
-These roles can be defined as narrow as needed or as broad as being on cluster admin level for the specfic Tenant Kubernetes cluster.
+These roles can be defined as narrow or broad as needed for the specfic Tenant Kubernetes cluster.
 They can be bound to either single users or groups thereof.

 This enables the customer to individually set up their user management according to the needs of their organization.
+The configuration for this can be kept in version control and needs to be done by an initial cluster admin user, which can be created by the GS API user mentioned above.

 ## Further Reading